Ayvalık: Geography

 Ayvalık is the southernmost district of Balıkesir province and lies between Edremit Gulf and Dikili Gulf of the Aegean Sea.
 Its centre is situated on a narrow coastal plain surrounded by low hills to the east which are covered with pine and olive trees.
 Ayvalık is surrounded by the archipelago of the Ayvalık Islands (the largest of which is Cunda Island) in the west, and by a narrow peninsula in the south named the Hakkıbey Peninsula.

 South of Ayvalık are Altınova and Küçükköy/Sarımsaklı which have long pristine beaches.
 To the north are Gömeç, Burhaniye and Edremit.
-Dikili district of Izmir Province is to the south of Ayvalık.
+Dikili district of İzmir Province is to the south of Ayvalık.
 To the east of Ayvalık lies Bergama, with the remains of ancient Pergamon.

 The Greek island of Lesbos is west of Ayvalık and connected to it by ferry.

 Climate

-The region has a typical Mediterranean climate with mild and rainy winters and hot, dry summers.
+The town has a hot-summer Mediterranean climate (Köppen: Csa) with mild, rainy winters and hot, dry summers.